darinz/ML/01_linear_models/01_linear_regression/03_normal_equations.md

 # 1.2 The normal equations

+## From Iterative to Analytical Optimization

+In the previous section, we explored gradient descent and the LMS algorithm, which provide iterative methods to find the optimal parameters $\theta$ that minimize our cost function.
+These methods work by taking small steps in the direction of steepest descent, gradually approaching the minimum.

+However, for linear regression, there's a more direct approach available.
+Since our cost function $J(\theta) = \frac{1}{2} \sum_{i=1}^n (h_\theta(x^{(i)}) - y^{(i)})^2$ is a quadratic function of $\theta$, we can find its minimum analytically by setting the derivatives to zero and solving the resulting equations.

+This analytical approach, known as the **normal equations**, gives us the exact solution in one step, without the need for iteration or learning rate tuning.
+Understanding both the iterative (gradient descent) and analytical (normal equations) approaches gives us a complete toolkit for solving linear regression problems.

+## The Normal Equations

 Gradient descent gives one way of minimizing $J$.
 However, gradient descent requires iterative updates and careful tuning of the learning rate.
 In contrast, the normal equations approach allows us to directly solve for the optimal parameters in one step, provided the problem is well-posed and the necessary matrix inverses exist.
 This is especially useful for linear regression problems where the cost function is quadratic and differentiable.
 In this method, we will minimize $J$ by explicitly taking its derivatives with respect to the $\theta_j$'s, and setting them to zero.
 To enable us to do this without having to write reams of algebra and pages full of matrices of derivatives, let's introduce some notation for doing calculus with matrices.

 ## Why Normal Equations?